CactiLab/UGCG-Guard/README.md

 Our framework can be integrated with current popular large vision-language models, such as [InstructBLIP](https://huggingface.co/docs/transformers/en/model_doc/instructblip), [mPLUG](https://github.com/X-PLUG/mPLUG), [GPT-4V](https://openai.com/research/gpt-4v-system-card), [Gemini](https://gemini.google.com), etc. Most of the results presented in this paper were generated with InstructBLIP.

 ### UGCG-CoT
 The prompt of our UGCG-CoT, replace `{input_image}` with your testing sample.
-Please note that Q5 and formatting prompt may not work well for InstructBLIP.
+Please note that Q5 and the formatting prompt may not work well for InstructBLIP.
 You can remove the prompts and manually get the final decision.

 ```
 cot_prompt = """